cosmictan/cosmictan/README.md

 -## 🚀 About Me
 - 🔭 I’m currently working on building a Python tool for a CMOS detector system in astronomical instrumentation.
 Core features of the tool consist of reading, processing, and analysing raw CMOS detector data from astronomical observations, simulating CMOS detector performance for a given astronomical setup, and evaluating and comparing CMOS sensor performance across different models for astronomical use.

-- 🔭 I’ve been working on understanding the link between dust obscuration and star formation rate in galaxies, and also on modelling the technical specifications of fibre positioning system for astronomical instrumentation.
+- 🔭 I’ve been working on modelling the technical specifications of fibre positioning system for astronomical instrumentation.
+- 🔭 My work on the dust obscuration of SF galaxies has been published.
+- My follow up work on understanding the link between dust obscuration and star formation rate in galaxies is currently under review.
 - 🎤 I occasionally give talks and presentations, most recently on stellar companions, which is an exciting collaborative project.
 - 🌱 I’m currently learning: machine learning applications in astronomy, convex optimization.